hcs42/heapkeeper-old/doc/architecture.rst

     download, store, and modify posts.
 :mod:`hkgen`
     It generates HTML output from the posts on the heaps.
+:mod:`hkweb`
+    It serves the heaps as dynamic HTML output.
 :mod:`hkshell`
     The interactive interface of Heapkeeper.
 :mod:`hkconfig`